Evan-Hock/cs583-moai-lang/design/concrete.md

 ```
 <fold-type> ::= "foldl" | "foldr"
 ```

-If the middle expression is absent, the fold is assumed to be a fold over a nonempty collection.
-This has the same semantics as Haskell's `foldl1` and `foldr1` functions.

 The argument order for fold expressions is as follows: the first argument is the collection, the second argument is the initial accumulator, and the third argument is the folding function.